 - Medical education scholarship is the catalyst for improving medical education, including the curriculum, teaching and assessment methods, educator development, learning outcomes, and student and educator wellness.

-- The KU School of Medicine Office of Medical Education encourages and supports faculty who wish to engage in Educational Scholarship.
+- The KU School of Medicine Office of Medical Education encourages and supports faculty who wish to engage in Educational scholarships.

 - Our support includes consultation on educational research design and implementation, various quantitative and qualitative methods, IRB issues, text-based and statistical analysis, and manuscript development for residents and faculty.

-Several members of the Office of Medical Education encourages and supports faculty who wish to engage in educational scholarship.
+Several members of the Office of Medical Education encourage and support faculty who wish to engage in educational scholarship.